tholonia/tholonic_trader/README.md

 ```sh
 python trade_bot.py -p BTCUSD -m 2 -n 1.0 -l 1.5 -c 1.2 -k 20 -r 0.001 -s 1 -i 1000 -v 3 -R "2024-01-01|2024-06-30" -F data/BTCUSD_OHLC_60.csv
 ```

 ## Data Handling

 - In backtest mode, the program reads historical data from CSV files in the `data/` directory.
 The file should be named according to the trading pair and timeframe, e.g., `BTCUSD_OHLC_60.csv` for hourly data.
 - In live mode, it fetches real-time data from Kraken using the CCXT library.
-- images are saved in the `/img` folder.
+- Images are saved in the `/img` folder.
+- Excel reports are generated for detailed trade analysis.

 ## Visualization

 The program generates a plot with three subplots: